taosdata/TDengine/documentation20/en/08.connector/docs.md

 **Linux environment:**

-If you execute taos directly under Linux shell, you should be able to connect to tdengine service normally and jump to taos shell interface.
+If you execute taos directly under Linux shell, you should be able to connect to TDengine service normally and jump to taos shell interface.
 For Example:

 ```mysql
 $ taos